-As someone who cannot vote for a president of your country, but who lost the Western Christian country of his father in 1994 because you voted for Bill Clinton in 1992, and who had to watch a convicted criminal who presided over the murder of eighteen of my countrymen be welcomed by Black Churches in your country under Barack Obama, I ask you to think carefully about what you are about to do.
+As someone who cannot vote for a president of your country, but who lost the Western Christian country of his father in 1994 because you voted for Bill Clinton in 1992, and who had to watch a convicted criminal who presided over the murder of several of my countrymen be welcomed by Black Churches in your country under Barack Obama, I ask you to think carefully about what you are about to do.

 There was a time when America was the unquestioned Leader of the West.
 Your people and your country had earned that respect the hard way in WWII.
 My family fought on your side in that war.
 My father-in-law protected your troops from the air in that war.
 The day after the 9/11 attacks an Arab observer said, “We shall now see whether the United States is a Great Power or only a Superpower“.
 You are now a Superpower; sort of.
 Your leadership is being rejected by most countries you have involved yourselves in since 1992.
 Your friends no longer trust you.
 You cannot be relied upon.
 Your enemies do not respect you.
 Some openly mock you.
 You can directly thank Bill Clinton and Barack Obama for that.